As boaters, we face varying water conditions out at sea. When the waters get rough, you’ll have to be ready to make the necessary adjustments.

 Inevitably, the boat will encounter some porpoising as it’s cruising, especially if you’ve trimmed the boat up too much.
 Once your boat’s bow starts performing that rhythmic bobbing up and down motion, you’ll need to adjust the motor’s position again.

-Since it’s raised too much, you need to gradually trim it down.
+Since it’s raised too much, you need to trim it down gradually.
 Push the ‘Down’ button until the motion settles out.

 Once it does, chances are, you’ve achieved your ideal running angle.
 This shouldn’t be hard to do with power trim on a boat.